barisicgroup/catana-plugins/center-comp-labels/README.md

-# Centroid Component Labels
+# Center Component Labels

-This plugin enables to show annotation/label placed roughly at the centroid of each component.
+This plugin shows annotation/label with component name placed near the center of each component.

 ## How to Use
 1. Install/load this plugin